Reasons Why Your Award May Be Adjusted

 Receiving financial assistance from sources not included on your award letter

-If you receive any additional funds from outside sources, including scholarships or private loans, that were not included on your financial aid award, please contact our office as soon as possible so we can include the funds in your award.
+If you receive any additional funds from outside sources, including scholarships or private loans, that were not included on your financial aid award, please contact the Financial Aid office as soon as possible so we can include the funds in your award.
 This is required by federal regulations.

-If the amount of funding from the outside source changes from what is listed on your award, please contact our office immediately so we can adjust your award accordingly.
+If the amount of funding from the outside source changes from what is listed on your award, please contact the Financial Aid office immediately so we can adjust your award accordingly.